-There’s something almost magical in the process of planting a tiny, humble seed, and watching it transform into a plant with broad, green leaves, magnificent flowers, and delicious fruits.
+There’s something almost magical in the process of seed starting.
+Planting a tiny, humble seed, and watching it transform into a plant with broad, green leaves, magnificent flowers, and delicious fruits.

 A little planning makes seed starting more efficient and will help set you up for success.
 Seeds that are typically started indoors include long season crops, like eggplants, okra, tomatoes, broccoli and kale.
 Some plants do not fare well as transplants or need to be transplanted at the right stage of growth so they aren’t stunted by stressors.
 Peas, beans, radishes, carrots, and corn perform best when they are direct seeded, straight into the garden.